Haseeb83/University-Projects/README.md

-# University-Projects
+#Academic Projects
-My university Project which I completed in my sixth semester.
+My Academic project list that I have been comleted in my university.